 Trying to sleep in an overcrowded tent can be truly awful.
 Check the manufacturer’s guidelines as to how many people the tent is intended to sleep.

-Also, consider the space requirements of anything you intend to keep in the tent with you at night.
-Bedding, blankets, and such take up quite a bit of space as well.
+Consider the space requirements of anything you intend to keep in the tent with you at night.
+Bedding, blankets, and such take up quite a bit of space.

-Enter the zip code of the area you will be camping into the search bar on the government-run AirNow website to check the current air quality index.
-You can also search by state if would like to see the conditions within a wider area.
+Enter the zip code of your campsite on the government-run AirNow website to check the current air quality index.
+You can also search by state if you’d like to see the conditions within a wider area.

 19. You Get a Bad Sunburn

-Make sure that your packing list includes a well-formulated sunblock, and don’t forget to reapply sunscreen frequently when you are swimming.
+Make sure that your packing list includes a well-formulated sunblock, and don’t forget to reapply sunscreen frequently when swimming.

 20. Your Dog Won’t Stop Barking